subbu-art/DatExtractor/README.rst

 Author
 ======
-The DatExtractor module was written by Sri Phani Subramanyam <subbu27498@gmail.com> in 2021.
+The DatExtractor module was written by Sri Phani Subramanyam subbu27498@gmail.com in 2021.

 It is maintained by:

-* Sri Phani Subramanyam <subbu27498@gmail.com> 2021-Present
+* Sri Phani Subramanyam subbu27498@gmail.com 2021-Present

 Contact
 =======
-For queries please contact <subbu27498@gmail.com>.
+For queries please contact subbu27498@gmail.com.

 License
 =======

-Copyright (C) 2007 Free Software Foundation, Inc. <https://fsf.org/>
-Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed. `GNU General Public License v3.0 <https://choosealicense.com/licenses/gpl-3.0/#>`.
+Copyright (C) 2007 Free Software Foundation, Inc. https://fsf.org/ Everyone is permitted to copy and distribute verbatim copied of this license document, but changing it is not allowed.
+GNU General Public License v3.0 https://choosealicense.com/licenses/gpl-3.0/#.